Mexico’s history can be read in many ways, but to us, it’s most legible in food.

 Tlacoyos

-Filled to order with your choice of chicharron (braised pork belly), requesón (a fresh Mexican cheese like ricotta), or haba (mashed fava beans), the hot, crispy cakes are then topped with either nopales (grilled strips of cactus paddles) or quelites (cooked wild spinach), topped with grated cheese, and drizzled with either hot red or mild green salsa.
+The most common fillings are usually chicharron, requesón (a fresh Mexican cheese like ricotta), or haba (mashed fava beans).
+The hot, crispy cakes are then topped with either nopales (grilled strips of cactus paddles) or quelites (cooked wild spinach), topped with grated cheese, and drizzled with either hot red salsa or mild green salsa.

 Mezcal